TRIVIA

 • One of the zombie models has a hidden banner displaying “[2007] NEXON & Valve Corporation.
 All Rights Reserved”.
 While the game was officially released in 2008, the beta-testing period started in 2007.

-• CSO originally locked access to all weapons except for the knife, USP and Glock 20 pistols, M3 shotgun, MP5 submachine gun, SCAR-L, XM8 and FAMAS assault rifles and the Scout sniper rifle.
-The rest were unlockable with either cash or in-game points, and were bound to time-restrictions (30 days, 60 days and 90 days).
+• During its early days, CSO locked access to all weapons except for the knife, USP and Glock 20 pistols, M3 shotgun, MP5 submachine gun, SCAR-L, XM8 and FAMAS assault rifles and the Scout sniper rifle.
+The rest had to be purchased with either cash or in-game points, and were bound to time-restrictions (30 days, 60 days and 90 days).

 • The World Cyber Games 2012 once featured CSO in its game roster to substitute Counter-Strike 1.6.
 However due to the unpopularity and negative perception from viewers, it did not make any future appearance ever since.